mttwchtr/Backend-Development-Notes/README.md

 ### Javascript > Vanilla
 ### Javascript > Vanilla > Concepts

+**Falsey**
+- false
+- undefined
+- null
+- 0
+- NaN
+- the empty string ("")
+All other values, including all objects, evaluate to true when passed to a conditional statement. - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Control_flow_and_error_handling

 ** Lexical Scoping **
 > defines how variable names are resolved in nested functions: inner functions contain the scope of parent functions even if the parent function has returned. - https://stackoverflow.com/questions/1047454/what-is-lexical-scope